TaygaHoshi/tt-project/Character - Paths/Path of Shamans.md

 By spending 2 energy you can pray for a creature's well-being as an action, healing them for (10 + P).
 You can then continue your prayers as a rapid action, healing the creatures adjacent to that creature for half that.

 ## Word for Heavens
-Whenever you successfully heal a hostile or unwilling creature, you are healed for the same amount.
-This can happen multiple times per round.
+Whenever you successfully heal a hostile or unwilling creature, you are healed for the amount of health it gained.